jrwarwick/artemis-sbs-ui/readme.md

  * Artemis
  * Space Nerds in Space
  * Empty Epsilon
- * No game in particular, just put on laptop, insert into tent or couch-fort imaginary spaceship
+ * No game in particular, just put on laptop, insert into tent, cardboard box, or couch-fort imaginary spaceship

-Optional server-side statefulness via DB
+Optional (gracefully falling back) server-side statefulness via DB
  * angular/meteor
  * mongodb or couchdb
  * some kind of graceful fall back to a handful of static JSON files that would at least make pages look nice.